How to Import From China to Sell Profitably in 2021August 5, 2021 in Blog, Importing, Portal: Importing, Portal: Products

 You must make sure your items are labeled correctly before being delivered to Amazon.
-Ask your supplier to do this for you.
+To get your labels, you will first need to create your shipment in Seller Central (and you will also be assigned a warehouse location at this point).
+Ask your supplier to label your items for you.

 Also, you must ensure all duties are paid before arriving at Amazon.
 If your order is below $800 this should not be an issue.
 If your order is above $800 then ensure your shipment is shipped DDP (Duty Delivered Paid).

 Related Reading: Shipping Your Goods from China to Amazon FBA.

 China still remains the factory of the world despite increased costs and sometimes increased tensions with the West.
 And despite its reputation for poor quality products, the quality of most products from China is still fantastic.
 Competition amongst private label sellers, especially on Amazon, has increased significantly over the last several years, but there’s still a huge opportunity to develop a brand and real business around importing from China.